-A virtual classroom is an online learning environment that allows teachers and students to communicate, interact, collaborate, explain ideas.
-A live virtual classroom will have a couple of essential elements:
+Definition: A virtual classroom is an online learning environment that allows teachers and students to communicate, interact, collaborate, explain ideas.

 How different is a virtual classroom to a physical classroom?

 In many ways, an online classroom simply mirrors the physical classroom.
 In a physical classroom, the student needs to be able to see & hear the teacher, see & hear the other students, have a good view of the whiteboard and their own learning materials.
 In a virtual classroom, a student can see & hear the teacher via the video/audio stream.
 The online whiteboard allows teachers to explain ideas visually and work through exercises collaboratively.